sheepsort/kata/README.md

     - A way to select the time the user punches in and out
     - A dropdown for the user to choose which family they're working with that evening
     - An output showing the total they've earned for the evening
-3. Write our acceptance test , where we:
-    - Fully render the DOM and interact as a user
-    - Pick some options for clocking in and out
-    - Assert the user will have made a pre-determined amount of money
-4. From there, we will be able to test-drive the services and build the view layer so our acceptance test passes!
+3. From there, we will be able to test-drive the services and build the view layer so our acceptance test passes!